pierregrothe/trade-weaver/docs/day_trading_knowledge_base/06_brokers_and_platforms/02_interactive_brokers_deep_dive.md

 - **[CRITERIA_RANK: 1 - API Access]** **Excellent.** Provides multiple, robust, official APIs with full paper trading integration.
 The TWS API is a perfect candidate for being wrapped in a custom ADK `FunctionTool` for order execution.
 - **[CRITERIA_RANK: 2 - Regulatory]** **Conditional Pass.** IBKR **enforces the U.S. PDT rule** on Canadian clients trading U.S. securities.
 This makes it suitable **only for AI agents with > $25,000 USD in capital**.
 For under-capitalized agents targeting US markets, IBKR is not a viable option.
 - **[CRITERIA_RANK: 3 - Costs]** **Excellent.** The combination of low per-share commissions, negligible currency conversion fees, and low margin rates provides the lowest possible Total Cost of Ownership for a high-frequency, cross-border trading agent.

+### [DATA: Market_Data_Feeds] Market Data Feeds

+IBKR provides a comprehensive, albeit complex, set of market data subscription options.
+For an AI agent, it can serve as the primary source for real-time Level 1 and Level 2 data.

+- **Level 1 Data:** Provides real-time Top-of-Book (NBBO) quotes.
+- **Level 2 Data (Market-by-Price):** IBKR offers deep book data for major exchanges (e.g., NASDAQ TotalView, NYSE ArcaBook) via paid monthly subscriptions.
+This data is aggregated by price level (Market-by-Price) and is sufficient for calculating most of the `Chart_Clarity_Score` metrics.
+- **Level 3 Data (Market-by-Order):** True Level 3 / MBO data is not explicitly available through the standard API subscriptions.
+For the highest-fidelity order flow analysis, a specialist provider like Databento or dxFeed would be required as a supplementary source.
+- **Cost:** Data fees are modular and charged per-exchange.
+For a non-professional account, key feeds like NASDAQ TotalView are relatively inexpensive (typically <$20/month), and some data fees can be waived based on monthly commission volume, making it a cost-effective solution.

 - **[RECOMMENDATION]** IBKR is the **superior choice for well-capitalized, performance-sensitive AI agents**, especially those trading U.S. markets from Canada.
 The high complexity is a justifiable trade-off for the professional-grade infrastructure and significant cost advantages.

 [SOURCE_ID: Day Trading with Canadian Brokers, Section 3.1]